jrreed83/thebitstream/content/posts/how-to-workflow-automation/index.md

 Credentials need to be created for every service your automation needs.
 For me that means OpenAI and Google.
 This is probably the least exciting part of this post, but if you want your system to work, you've got to grind through it anyway.

 I was thinking about sprinkling in screenshots to help with the instructions, but obviously didn't.
-If you follow them step-by-step through, you should be in good shape.
+However, if you follow the procedure step-by-step, you should be in good shape.

 ### OpenAI